aglebionek/DockerAndKubernetesCourse/README.md

 ## Custom changes in the course code/repo changes
 ### General
 - Decided to use Github Actions instead of Travis CI, as I'm already familiar with GA.
 I also don't want to setup a Travis CI account.
-- Rewrote the Dockerfiles to use alpine images, npm ci instead of npm i.
+- Rewrote some Dockerfiles to use alpine images, npm ci instead of npm i.

 ### Section 7 - Continuous Integration and Deployment with AWS (directory: `7-section`)
 - Had to make some changes in the 7_deploy_aws.yml workflow to account for the fact this is a monorepo.